Smoac/openbis-fork/docs/user-documentation/general-admin-users/admins-documentation/import-openbis-exports.md

 If a **data**, **scripts** and/or **miscellaneous** folders are present in the exported **xlsx** folder, the **xlsx** folder needs to be zipped and the **xlsx.zip** file can be imported via admin UI.
 If only the **metadata.xlsx** file is contained in the **xlsx** folder, the metadata.xlsx file can be directly uploaded via admin UI.

+We recommend to create the zip file using the command line:

+>zip -r xlsx.zip xlsx

+This avoids the creation of hidden files in the zip file that may not be accepted by the openBIS import.

 ## Datasets import